SirClarks/python-houdini-tools/README.md

 These also work with the ROP Geometery Output and ROP Mantra Render in TOPs.

 # kc_memorylog
-This quick and dirty script is used to log memory usuage of houdini every time it's cooked.
+This quick and dirty script is used to log memory usage of houdini every time it's cooked.
 It's best used along with [clear log shelf tool](https://github.com/SirClarks/python-houdini-tools/blob/master/shelf/kc_logclear.py), which will simply clean out the log.
 Just copy & paste the script into a python node and place wherever needed for example after a dopimport:

 ![Image of an example of the logger use](https://i.imgur.com/pbdKACM.png)